ahmedtouahria/waf-detector/README.md

 ## Credits

-Inspired by the original WAFW00F project.
+Inspired by the original ahmedtouahria project.